Tutorials & Integrations

 research_yield_opportunities(chain="ethereum", min_apy=8.0)

 The pattern is always the same: call hive_call with a tool name and arguments, then use the result to decide what to do next.
-There is no SDK to learn and no object model to navigate.
+The REST path stays close to standard HTTP: one endpoint, one auth header, and one JSON execution envelope.

 Authentication